AceCFox/ez-onboard-2/README.md

      - Open a terminal window and navigate to the folder containing this Readme file.
      - modify the permissions of your access key by running:
           * chmod 400 ez-onboard-key.pem
+     - commit all code and push to master branch
+          * git push origin master
+     - Use PM2 to setup the server environment and clone the code onto the server by referencing the new entry in the ./ecosystem.json file.
+          * PM2 deploy development-release setup